rrthomas/pforth/README.md

 ./configure && make && [sudo] make install
 ```

-See `./configure --help` for more options.
+See the file `INSTALL` or the output of `./configure --help` for more
+information.

 ### Building from git

-To build from a git checkout, GNU autotools (autoconf and automake) are also required.
+To build from a git checkout, GNU autotools (autoconf and automake) are also
+required.
 Run:

 ```
-git submodule update --init --recursive autoreconf -i
+git submodule update --init --recursive
+./bootstrap
 ```

 and then proceed as above for a release build.